christopherkindl/start-hack-2021/README.md

 # Research paper

-For the paper, we suggested a multi-feature prediction model that is based on several data domains as introduced in the beginning.
-XGBoost, an ensemble learning technique based on decision trees, is used as forecasting method as the individual contribution of each feature is the scope and not performance comparision on algorithm level.
+In the paper, we suggested a multi-feature prediction model that is based on several data domains as introduced in the beginning.
+XGBoost, an ensemble learning technique based on decision trees, is used as forecasting method.
+Note that the scope of this paper is an analysis of the contribution of each individual feature and not a performance comparision on algorithm level.

 To run the notebooks, please install the required dependencies.